RadarTech/redshift-widget-wrapper/README.md

 ### Modal

 This mode is likely preferable for most websites because it does not disrupt the existing UI in any way.
 Simply slap `onclick="redshift.open()"` on a button and you're in business.
+You can optionally pre-populate the widget's invoice field by passing it into the open or toggle methods.

 #### [View Live Demo](https://codepen.io/cavan-radar/details/pooJxvj?preview_height=650)